 So what does that mean?
 It means the plants grow slower and probably needs more light.
 So that is one thing that makes monstera deliciosa albo variegata care a bit more challenging.

 The same goes for all-white leaves.
-They are unbelievably stunning—and you SHOULD take 1,000 pictures of an all-white leaf if you get one—but you’ll need to trim them off, too.
+They are unbelievably stunning—and you SHOULD take 1,000 pictures of an all-white leaf if you get one—but you’ll probably want to trim them off, too.
 That’s because they have no chlorophyll and contribute nothing to the plant.

-They actually hold the plant back from having healthy new growth because the plant struggled to maintain that deadbeat leaf.
-If you don’t trim the leaf off, it will likely die off on its own.
-Or turn a gross brown and slowly die.
+They actually hold the plant back from having healthy new growth as it struggles to maintain that deadbeat leaf.
+If you don’t trim the leaf off, it will likely die off on its own slowly.
+It’s essentially the plant going into survival mode.